OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-27.md

 ## Matthew 27:2

-They bound Him, led Him away, and handed Him over to Pilate the governor.
+They tied Him with bonds, took Him away, and delivered Him to Pilate, the governor.

 ---